magepal/magento2-custom-shipping-rate/README.md

 #### 1 - Installation
 ##### Manual Installation
-Install Gmail Smtp App for Magento2
+To install Custom Shipping Rate for Magento2
  * Download the extension
  * Unzip the file
  * Create a folder {Magento root}/app/code/MagePal/CustomShippingRate